nickovchinnikov/react-mobile-app/README.md

 npm i react-mobile-app -S
 ```

-#### First - it will too many code in one place
+#### First, it will be too much code in one place

-#### Second when user will change device orientation, and your application should handle it, completely rebuild frontend, how can you manage it?
+#### Secondly, how can you manage it, when user will change device orientation and your application should handle it completely rebuilding frontend?

-For clear components based architecture I proposed using approach like this
+For clear components-based architecture I propose to use the following approach

 ```javascript
 import { mobileDetector } from 'react-mobile-app'